House of Aisin-Gioro: Etymology

-For example, one of the heads of the Aisin-Gioro clan adopted the Han Chinese name Jin Youzhi.
+For example, one of the heads of the Aisin-Gioro clan adopted the Chinese name Jin Youzhi.

 Heads of the House

 The Aisin-Gioro House had no system of automatic succession such as primogeniture or a law of succession.
 Instead, an emperor would name an heir in a secret edict.
 The edict would be read before senior members of the clan following the emperor's death.
 An emperor could have numerous sons by women of various ranks.
 In 1912, the Qing dynasty was overthrown and China was declared a republic.
 Puyi, the last emperor, was granted the right to maintain his imperial title in the Forbidden City until 1924, when the Articles of Favorable Treatment were revoked.
 He went to Changchun in northeastern China to serve as chief executive (1932–1934) and later emperor (1934–1945) of Manchukuo, a puppet state of Japan.

 The more recent heads of the house are given according to a succession law approved by Puyi in 1937.
 This follows the practice of relevant news reports and reference works.
 The law provided for father-to-son succession.
 Brothers may succeed in the absence of male issue.
 As a full brother, Pujie had precedence over half brother Jin Youzhi.